 Internship deadlines begin as early as November for some summer internships.
 Large internship programs in some of the bigger cities, as well as internships in industries such as finance, journalism, and government, tend to have earlier deadlines to ensure a strong pool of applicants.
 For the most part, most internship deadlines occur somewhere between January and April.
 The important thing is to start early to ensure that you do not miss the deadline.

 Employers may require students to be at a certain level in their college education or may stipulate specific skills, majors, or courses completed to apply for the internship.
-Be sure you understand the qualifications for the internship and if you are unsure try phoning or emailing the organization for clarification.
+Be sure you understand the qualifications for the internship, and if you are unsure try phoning or emailing the organization for clarification.
 If you feel you possess most of the qualifications the employer is looking for, go ahead and apply for the internship and you can discuss your skills further if contacted for an interview.

-Employers may prefer that students applying for the internship are a junior or senior and that they have specific skills or courses completed.
+Employers may prefer that students applying for the internship are in their junior or senior year and that they have specific skills or courses completed.
 Although they indicate a preference, they do not indicate these as a requirement to apply.
 If you are interested in the internship and feel you possess the necessary skills, go ahead and apply.
 You can always discuss your skills further with the employer if contacted for an interview.